Ghana elections: A family business | DW | 04.12.2020

 However, Mercy Adu Gyamfi — known to Ghanaians as Ama Sey — wants nothing to do with all the fanfare.
 The lawmaker from the ruling New Patriotic Party (NPP) of Adufo-Addo lost the parliamentary primaries in her constituency of Akwatia.
 Contrary to what was initially announced, she is not running as an independent candidate.
 Instead, she has other plans.

-"I may start a non-governmental organization to help those in need," the mother of six tells DW.
+"I may start a non-governmental organization to help those in need," the mother of six told DW.

 She clearly remembers the mockery.
 The Ghanaian media were quick to point out that those who don't speak English and cannot read official documents have no place in parliament.